norku/100-days-of-code/log.md

 **Today's Progress**: Finished Lists and Loops (or rather gave up for now) and tried to learn about Strings.

 **Thoughts**: "Easy enough" I thought, then faced the problem of trying to find a certain string from an array.
 Why is my brain not working?

+### Day 23: September 11, 2019

+**Today's Progress**: Finished Lists and Loops (or rather gave up for now) and tried to learn about Strings.

+**Thoughts**: "Easy enough" I thought, then faced the problem of trying to find a certain string from an array.
+Why is my brain not working?

+### Day 24: September 12, 2019

+**Today's Progress**: Didn't progress in coding but had my first online university course about Web Service Design.

+**Thoughts**: Quite happy about the course, it will be interesting to create first a design of an interactive web site.
+In later courses we fully create the web site.

+### Day 25: September 13, 2019

+**Today's Progress**: Finished learning about Python lists

+**Thoughts**: Got inspired to continue my Front End journey.

+### Day 26: September 14, 2019

+**Today's Progress**: Listened to a lot of inspiring podcasts, but didn't get a lot of progress done.

+**Thoughts**: I got really inspired by the FreeCodeCamp podcast and STart Here Web Development podcast.
+They gave me lots of new energy to continue.

+### Day 27: September 15, 2019
+**Today's Progress**: Did Node/Express/Postman tutorial a bit further

+**Thoughts**: I'm having a lot of ideas for the future projects, the only trick is to actually do them.

+### Day 28: September 16, 2019

+**Today's Progress**: Started Wes Bos #Javascript30 and made a Basic Drum Kit.
+Also started to plan a new and better design for my personal portfolio.

+**Thoughts**: Got really inspired by Gary Keller's book The One Thing.
+It's basically about how you should focus on one thing and do it better rather than work on multiple things and do them all badly.
+Also, apparently new habits are formed in like 66 days.
+Still a long way to go and it takes so much willpower to code somedays, but I know it will most likely give me better life, so the thought keeps me going.

+### Day 29: September 17, 2019

+**Today's Progress**: Did the CSS + JS clock from #Javascript30, started React basics and learned Flexbox with Flexbox Froggy

+**Thoughts**: Today was quite productive day.
+The JavaScript30 is quite fun since it offers small but still interesting tutorials that don't take much time.